unify-ui-dev/flexilla/README.md

 </a>
 </p>

-# Flexilla (fx-lib)
+# Flexilla (flexilla)

 Flexilla is an open-source set of unstyled interactive UI components for building interactive and customizable user interfaces.

-## Why Flexilla(fx-lib)
+## Why Flexilla(flexilla)

-Flexilla(fx-lib) is a set of unstyled components  that help you quickly add interactivity to your UI Element with accessibility in mind.
+Flexilla(flexilla) is a set of unstyled components  that help you quickly add interactivity to your UI Element with accessibility in mind.
 Flexilla includes Dropdown, collapse, accordion, tabs, Offcanvas and more.

 ## Installation